Jim Lovell

-A graduate of the United States Naval Academy in Annapolis, Maryland, in the class of 1952, Lovell flew F2H Banshee night fighters.
-This included a Western Pacific deployment aboard the aircraft carrier USS Shangri-La.
+A 1952 graduate of the United States Naval Academy in Annapolis, Maryland, Lovell flew McDonnell F2H Banshee night fighters.
+He was deployed in the Western Pacific aboard the aircraft carrier USS Shangri-La.
 In January 1958, he entered a six-month test pilot training course at the Naval Air Test Center at Naval Air Station Patuxent River, Maryland, with Class 20 and graduated at the top of the class.
-He was then assigned to Electronics Test, working with radar, and in 1960 he became the McDonnell Douglas F-4 Phantom II program manager.
-The following year he became a flight instructor and safety engineering officer at Naval Air Station Oceana in Virginia Beach, Virginia, and completed Aviation Safety School at the University of Southern California.
+He was then assigned to Electronics Test, working with radar, and in 1960 he became the Navy's McDonnell Douglas F-4 Phantom II program manager.
+In 1961, he became a flight instructor and safety engineering officer at Naval Air Station Oceana in Virginia Beach, Virginia, and completed Aviation Safety School at the University of Southern California.

 Lovell was not selected by NASA as one of the Mercury Seven astronauts due to a temporarily high bilirubin count.
 He was accepted in September 1962 as one of the second group of astronauts needed for the Gemini and Apollo programs.
-Prior to Apollo, Lovell flew in space on two Gemini missions, Gemini 7 (with Borman) in 1965 and Gemini 12 in 1966.
+Before Apollo, Lovell flew in space on two Gemini missions: Gemini 7 (with Borman) in 1965 and Gemini 12 in 1966.
 He was the first person to fly into space four times.
-One of 24 people to have flown to the Moon, Lovell was the first to fly to it twice.
-He is a recipient of the Congressional Space Medal of Honor and the Presidential Medal of Freedom.
-He co-authored the 1994 book Lost Moon, on which the 1995 film Apollo 13 was based.
-Lovell was featured in a cameo appearance in the film.
+Among the 24 astronauts who have orbited the Moon, Lovell was the earliest to make a second visit but remains the only returnee never to walk on the surface.
+He was a recipient of the Congressional Space Medal of Honor and the Presidential Medal of Freedom.
+He cowrote the 1994 book Lost Moon, on which the 1995 film Apollo 13 was based, and he was featured in a cameo appearance in the film.
+Lovell died in 2025, aged 97.